Outdoor water use

 Paved areas increase heat radiation and water runoff from the site.
 Minimise the use of paving in outdoor areas.

 Group plants with similar water needs together.
-Divide plants into high, medium and low water-use zones in your garden (see the appendix Landscaping and garden design).
+Divide plants into high, medium and low water-use zones in your garden (see Landscaping and garden design).